 The vast majority of medications won’t adversely affect a colonoscopy, so there is usually no need to discontinue use prior to having the procedure performed.
 However, there are a few exceptions.
 Medications that may pose problems include anticoagulants like heparin and warfarin; iron supplements; insulin; aspirin; clopidogrel; and arthritis medications.
 Patients should advise their doctors of all medications they are taking.
 Make sure to tell your doctor if you are allergic to any medications prior to having a colonoscopy performed.

-From start to finish, a colonoscopy may take anywhere from two to three hours.
+From start to finish, a colonoscopy may take anywhere from one to three hours.
 A sedative and/or painkiller is typically administered shortly before the procedure begins to keep patients comfortable and relaxed.
 You may be asked to lie on your back or side.
 The colonoscope is then very slowly advanced until it reaches the small intestine.
 In rare instances, it may not be possible to get all the way to the small intestine.
 It is then slowly withdrawn.
 In both directions, the doctor watches the monitor to look for abnormalities.
 Small amounts of bloating, cramping or pressure may be present, but most patients report little or no discomfort.

 In the event that an abnormality is detected, additional evaluation will be required.
 Another instrument is usually passed through the colonoscope while it’s still in place and used to perform a quick biopsy of the area in question.
 A biopsy is just a small sample of the lining of the colon.
 If the colonoscopy has been ordered due to bleeding, an instrument may be passed through the colonoscope and used to cauterize the area, inject medications to control the bleeding or to apply small clips to stop the bleeding.
 Because you remain conscious through the procedure, your doctor should let you know whether such steps are necessary while it is happening.